dimitar-4/ms-project1-rcc/README.md

 ### Media

-* All the photos used in the project were taken by the me (the developer).
+* All the photos used in the project were taken by me (the developer).

 ### Acknowledgements